Categories

 Bushpig hunting will take you to the thickets and dense underbrush, where they lay up during the daylight hours.

 They are best hunted during the night when they are most active.
+Their nocturnal nature makes them particularly challenging to track and hunt, requiring specialized techniques and equipment due to their preference for dense environments.

 They must be hunted over bait from a blind or using hounds to flush them from the areas they bed down during the day.
+Using bait involves placing rotting meat or fermented corn to attract bushpigs before hunting takes place.

 Typically shot at close range.